Joel-Barratt/Eukaryotyping/README.md

 ## Getting Started

 >These instructions will help you set up and run this code on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+See deployment for notes for information on how to deploy the project on a live system.

 This code was developed and tested using a Mac running OSX Catalina 10.15.3.
 Subsequent instructions are provided _only_ for installing it on an OSX system.